PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-07-20-work-with-files-and-directories.md

 ## touch
 Create a file by typing `touch [file_name]`.
 If you don't specify an extension, it will be considered a text file (.txt).
 You can visualize its content with **cat** and modify it with [nano](#nano).
 You can even add *some content* (literally) by typing `echo "some content" > [file_name]` (**>** acts as a redirector).

+## tree
+First of all, you need to install a tiny package: `sudo apt install tree`.<br>
+`tree` shows the elements (even inside the subdirectories) in the current directory with less info than `ls` command but in a more good-looking way.

+### -d
+Shows the directories only

 <hr>